logto-io/rfcs/draft/0004-user-sign-in-experience.md

 ### 6.1 Compatibility

 Unlike the current internal interaction APIs, the new experience APIs are publicly available to the developers, as they can be used to build a customized sign-in experience.
-This mains any changes to the experience APIs may impact the existing developers who rely on the APIs to build their sign-in experience.
+This means any changes to the experience APIs may impact the existing developers who rely on the APIs to build their sign-in experience.
 We need to ensure backward compatibility and carefully version the experience APIs to avoid breaking changes for the developers.

 ### 6.2 Complexity